 Construction Company Org Chart Roles

-Use this guide to place common construction roles in the right branch and avoid unclear reporting lines.
+Use this guide to place common construction roles in the right branch and avoid unclear office-field reporting lines.

 Start with the construction company org chart for the full structure.
 This guide focuses on role placement and reporting lines.